 1.4 Work Health and Safety workplace inspection (a) Are regular work health and safety inspections at worksites undertaken?
 If yes provide details: 1.5 Work Health and Safety consultation (a) Is there a work health and safety committee? (b) Are employees involved in decision making over work health and safety matters?
 If yes please provide details: (c) Are there employee elected work health and safety representatives?
 Comments: 1.6 Work Health and Safety performance monitoring (a) Is there a system for recording and analysing work health and safety performance statistics?
 If yes provide details: (b) Are employees regularly provided with information on company work health and safety performance?
 If yes provide details:

-(c) Has the company ever been convicted of a work
+(c) company safety offence been convicted of a work If yes provid le details:

-health and s afety offence ?

-lf yes provid e details:

 Schedule 13 Licences, Permits and Accreditation

 List details of any licences or accreditations required or relevant to this Tender.